EderIRE/CA1/README.md

 ✅ Show both icons and text in buttons (except home icon) ✅ Make ImageView display your photo with rounded corners (without editing your photo)

+## Report

+To design an About Me application, I have started designing the top bar, bottom bar and some icons using the Material Design language developed by Google.
+To successfully complete most of the tasks, I have used some important pieces of advice from StackOverFlow, which I could apply an alternative way to make the ImageView display photos with rounded corners using the CardView implementation, exit the application using exitProcess and finish the activity using finish().
+I have encountered difficulties to use Android Studio, which is so buggy and heavy on my laptop i5 8Gb Ram.
+Several times the Android Emulator got stuck at "Waiting for the target to come online", which was solved by accessing the AVD Manager and Wipe Data.
+I failed to develop an exit button that closes the application immediately instead the user will need to touch twice the exit icon to close the application.
+I couldn't find a better method to do it.
+I also couldn't complete some layouts requirements.
+Most of those challenges that I have encountered was successfully solved enhancing my self taught learning and solving-problem skills.
+Developing for the first time a Kotlin application was a pleasant experience that I want to master to create more advanced applications in the future and work as Android Developer.
+In this project, I also improved the better method to present a project on GitHub such as Releases options to show each release of your application and describe it and use MarkDown to write a ReadMe file which it's a good practice to help the people understand what your project is about.
+In the next Kotlin project, I aim to improve the best coding practices and better methods to develop Kotlin applications, get used to Android Studio and improve the design of the layouts which I started to have a better understanding of it after using the Material Design language.